ABA Therapy

 Early Intensive Behavioral Intervention (EIBI)

-For children below five, their brain is at an early stage of development and may be more receptive to teaching or changing certain behaviors.
+Early Intensive Behavioral Intervention (EIBI) is best used for helping children below five.
+At this age, their brains are at an early stage of development and may be more receptive to teaching or changing certain behaviors.
 EIBI can help children with skills that help them cope in life.
 This includes:

 • Social skills